-Rocket Bunnies HD for iOS review
+Rocket Bunnies HD for iOS full review

 Rocket Bunnies HD is an exceptionally quirky puzzle-platformer set in the far-reaches of space, populated with creepy, manic rabbits, sinister arachnids, explosions, and puns.
 The object of the game is to feed Rocket Bunny's voluminous kin and kith, traveling across two galaxies, leapfrogging from planet to planet, using the planets' gravity as a slingshot.
 Complicating this is an impressive array of ingenious hazards, from the simple mind, to a spacetime-wrecking black hole.

 The action ensues by way of a simple, yet cleverly-implemented touchscreen mechanic.
 Tap on the planet to which you want to go, and Rocket Bunny will enter its orbit.
 Once you've finished, click on another planet, and your rocket sled will enter its orbit.
 Timing your exit gives you a boost from the gravitational slingshot; tapping the planet will reverse your direction.
 Both of these techniques, particularly in conjunction, become invaluable in escaping hordes of evil space spiders and navigate the lethal traps.
 Players are awarded either one, two, or three stars, depending upon how quickly they complete a level.

 Rocket Bunnies HD was developed by Defiant Development and published by EA-subsidiary Chillingo Ltd.